We often are asked if you need a GED or High School Diploma to qualify for a position with the United States Coast Guard.

 Talking to a recruiter won’t mean that you’ll be under any obligation or commitment.
 Recruiters will be more than happy to answer all of your questions.

 So let’s take a closer look at what makes you qualified to join the U.S. Coast Guard.
-The following are a few basic requirements to be eligible for becoming a U.S Coast Guard member:
+The following are a few basic requirements to be eligible to become a U.S Coast Guard member:

 - You need to be a U.S. citizen or registered as a Resident Alien.